sholladay/pogo/README.md

 > [JSX](https://reactjs.org/docs/introducing-jsx.html) is a shorthand syntax for JavaScript that looks like [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) and is useful for constructing web pages

-You can do server-side rendering of [React](https://reactjs.org/) inside of route handlers, using either JSX or `React.createElement()`.
+You can do webpage templating with [React](https://reactjs.org/) inside of route handlers, using either JSX or `React.createElement()`.

-Pogo automatically renders React elements using [`ReactDOMServer.renderToString()`](https://reactjs.org/docs/react-dom-server.html#rendertostring) and sends the response as HTML.
+Pogo automatically renders React elements using [`ReactDOMServer.renderToStaticMarkup()`](https://reactjs.org/docs/react-dom-server.html#rendertostaticmarkup) and sends the response as HTML.

 ```jsx
 import React from 'https://dev.jspm.io/react';